+- expenses for idle equipment and/or plant shut-downs;

+costs of plant closure;

+restructuring costs;

-- expenses for idle equipment and/or plant shut-downs; - costs of plant closure; - restructuring costs; - by-products and scrap materials resulting from your company's production process; and - effects of inflation on financial statement information. - 7.
-In the event that any of the accounting methods used by your company have changed over the last two years provide an explanation of the changes, the date of change, and the reasons for it.
+by-products and scrap materials resulting from your company's production process; and effects of inflation on financial statement information.

+By products and scrap materials are recognised as scrap recovery.

+7. In the event that any of the accounting methods used by your company have changed over the last two years provide an explanation of the changes, the date of change, and the reasons for it.